-This week Stefan Aronsen is On The Air with Kate Ramsey, also known by her artist name Rose Haze.
+This week Stefan Aronsen is On The Air with Rose Haze.
 After enjoying her Instagram, new music video, and storytelling, I realized I wanted her on the podcast.
 We discussed growing up in Ohio, living in Kaua’, and moving to the Bay Area.
 After talking for thirty minutes she gives us a quick live performance on her harp.
-This episode was recorded on July 15th, 2020 – Stefan Aronen was in Portland and Rose Haze was in San Francisco.
+This episode was recorded on July 15th, 2020 – Stefan Aronsen was in Portland and Rose Haze was in San Francisco.

 Rose Haze is a progressive indie-soul-psych-rock symphonic band led by composer Kate Ramsey.
 Kate aka “Rose” is a rolling stone with a vast songwriting style.
 Her music catalog tells stories of the lone traveler experiencing blissful highs and devastating lows while on the road to nowhere, somewhere, and anywhere set to mood-oriented sonic canvases.